COVID- 19 Information

 Change to our Normal Processes

 If you need to contact the practice for any reason, please do not attend the practice in the first instance.
-Instead, call us and your symptoms will be triaged.
+Instead, call us or submit an Online Consultation and your symptoms will be triaged.
 If an appointment is required, this will then either be made for you or you will receive a telephone call from a clinician.

 Prescriptions will be sent electronically to your nominated pharmacy or will be collected by your local pharmacy.

 Our priority is to protect our patients and staff and we thank you for your understanding and patience in this matter.

 Northfield Medical Centre requests that all patients attending for appointments wear face coverings.